-Flood: Oborevwori orders demolition of buildings on waterways | Latest Nigeria News Today
+Delta Floods: Oborevwori orders demolition of buildings on waterways

 “Some of the areas that are not properly scoped will be rescoped.
 We want the best for Warri and this is the Warri City Stadium,” he said.

-At Otovwodo Junction, Ughelli, Governor Oborevwori ordered relocation of Delta Appreciate Park and those trading along the road.
+At Otovwodo Junction, Ughelli, Governor Oborevwori ordered relocation of Delta Appreciate Park and those trading along the road and close to drainage.

 According to him; “we are planning something there but when you are planning you need to go and see the place and I saw a motor park at that junction and that’s not acceptable at all.